United States: CFIUS Review

 What is the review period?

-Formal acceptance of a properly prepared notice triggers an initial 30-day review of the notified transaction.
-However, the regulations recommend that the parties informally file a draft notice at least five business days in advance of formally filing a notification.
+Formal acceptance of a properly prepared notice triggers an initial 30 calendar day review of the notified transaction.
+The regulations recommend that the parties informally file a draft notice at least five business days in advance of formally filing a notification.
 While not required, most parties submit a draft as a matter of practice because CFIUS has the discretion to reject a notification as incomplete (thereby delaying the start of the review period).
 In practice, CFIUS requires the notification to be submitted jointly (when the transaction is not hostile) and no filing fee is required.
+It typically takes from several weeks to several months before a notification is accepted as complete and the initial review clock starts.

 The CFIUS review process recently has become more time-consuming and intensive.
-Historically, CFIUS has reviewed fewer than 200 transactions per year,14 although CFIUS likely will surpass this threshold in 2017.
-For the last three years for which data has been reported (between 2012 and 2014), CFIUS reviewed 119 filings per year on average, of which approximately 40 per cent involved an extended investigation.
-We estimate that CFIUS is now sending at least 70 per cent of cases into an investigation.
+Historically, CFIUS has reviewed fewer than 200 transactions per year,14 although CFIUS reviewed almost 240 cases in 2017, and likely will surpass that number in 2018.
+For the last three years for which data has been reported (between 2013 and 2015), CFIUS reviewed 129 filings per year on average, of which approximately 43 per cent involved an extended investigation.
+We estimate that CFIUS is now sending at least 75 per cent of cases into an investigation.

 What powers does CFIUS have?

-The Committee has the authority to review a covered transaction and to impose mitigation measures to address any national security concerns, although in practice such measures typically are negotiated.
+CFIUS has the authority to review a covered transaction and to impose mitigation measures to address any national security concerns, although in practice such measures typically are negotiated.
 Mitigation measures may be imposed only after CFIUS has identified a specific US national security concern and determined that a mitigation measure is reasonably necessary to resolve that concern.
 Nonetheless, CFIUS has broad authority to develop mitigation measures, although it uses that authority in only a handful of cases each year.
-Between 2012 and 2014, only 29 cases (8 per cent) resulted in the use of legally binding mitigation measures.
-In 2014, mitigation measures were applied to nine different acquisitions in the software, services and technology sectors.15
+Between 2013 and 2015, only 40 cases (10 per cent) resulted in the use of legally binding mitigation measures.
+In 2015, mitigation measures were applied to 11 different acquisitions.15

 Mitigation measures vary on a case-by-case basis and have included, for example, commitments with respect to domestic production, cybersecurity measures, or government access to assets, such as computer servers or telecommunications networks for law enforcement purposes.
 More invasive mitigation measures may include a requirement to establish certain corporate firewall procedures between the US business and its foreign parent or to terminate certain activities of the US business.